ritvibhatt/sql/docs/user/ppl/cmd/eventstats.rst

 * field: mandatory.
 The field to return the earliest value for.
 * time_field: optional.
 The field to use for time-based ordering.
 Defaults to @timestamp if not specified.

-Note: This function requires Calcite to be enabled (see `Configuration`_ section above).

 Example::